chili-publish/grafx-documentation/docs/GraFx-Studio/guides/actions/example-currency/index.md

 The part starting with double "//" are comments, to give info to your future self, or colleague Template Designers working on the script.

-A JavaScript list variable "currency" is defined to hold the value of the Variable in the document, and is converted to a string (series of characters).
+A JavaScript list variable **currency** is defined to hold the value of the Variable in the document, and is converted to a string (series of characters).

 A series of if-then-else statements runs through the possible options, and sets the value of the Variable **displayCurrency** to the relevant currency symbol.